BadWolfie/Data-Structures/README.md

 # Data-Structures
-Sample code for different types of data structures in C for *educational purposes*.
+Sample code for different types of data structures written in C. Meant for *educational purposes*.

 ####Including:
 * Stacks